Loads page resources using protocol relative URIs

 How do you resolve this issue?

-You need to only use https:// URLs when loading resources on your page.
+You should use only https:// URLs when loading resources on your page (even if these are 3rd party resources that do not live on your own domain).
 For each URL that loads protocol relative resources, update the resource references to point to the HTTPS counterparts, using absolute URIs.

 In some cases, you may find that the resources in question are not available over HTTPS, in which case seek to do one of the following: